gevaertlab/GBM360/readme.md

 ## Instructions for use ##

-A fully functional software can be used from https://gbm360.stanford.edu.
 To upload a new histology slide or use an example slide, click the `run` option (see the `Demo` section below).

 For local access, clone this git repository and install the software following the instructions in the `Installation` section.